Worldbuilding

 Style

 The world of Andor’s Trail is a rough place.
-Prefer blood, dirt, skulls and darkness over rainbow colored unicorns with flowers.
+Prefer blood, dirt, skulls, and darkness over rainbow colored unicorns with flowers.

 The world should be believable.
 Maps should look natural.